Make the Diagnosis: Low Back Pain

 A herniated disk with radiculopathy should be considered in any adult with back and leg pain.
 Herniated disks causing sciatica are most common in middle-aged adults (30-55 years) and are somewhat less common in older adults (Table 7-8).

 For herniated disks, surgical findings may be a gold standard for diagnosis, but back surgery should never be considered just to confirm the absence of a disk hernia among patients with a negative clinical and imaging examination result.
 For patients who do not undergo surgery, CT or MRI demonstrating a disk herniation with nerve root impingement might be considered a gold standard.
-In addition, electromyography may confirm nerve ...
+In addition, electromyography may confirm nerve root involvement. ...